Simple Network Management Protocol (SNMP).

 The fact that you may have had, a bad experience, or will have a bad experience, using SNMP, does not make SNMP a bad resource, or tool; to obtain valuable information about devices connected through a networking system.

-Plainly and simply speaking, the centralized method, to manage TCP/IP based networks, had to be designed, developed provided and very well put together; for this reason was SNMP design and developed.
+the centralized method, to manage TCP/IP based networks, had to be designed, developed provided and very well put together; for this reason, was SNMP design and developed.

 The transfer of data from the client portion of the equation, which are also known as the devices that you are monitoring; to the server portion of the equation, is facilitated by the SNMP protocol.